Directed by: John Boorman || Produced by: John Boorman

 As for the main characters, Beatty and Cox represent the ignorant yet harmless urban stereotypes and novice outdoorsmen.
 Reynolds is the charismatic, cocky leader and most experienced outdoor enthusiast — almost a wannabe survival nut; Voight, our protagonist, is the most relatable of the bunch, familiar with the outdoors but more cautious in exploration of the intimidating wilderness and his interactions with the locals.
 The cast boast great chemistry throughout, whether they’re philosophizing about environmentalism, rural America, modern society, or fighting over the horrific decisions they’ve been forced to make during their journey.
 Voight’s arc in particular is impressive, transitioning from the quiet, unassuming follower at the beginning of the film to a desperate, hardened survivalist once Reynolds’ character is sidelined, to a calculating, political strategist who talks his group free from the incestuous grasp of local law enforcement.

 Deliverance draws mixed feelings from Appalachian natives and cinephiles to this day, but John Boorman and company’s execution of this timeless narrative also holds up from cinematographic and thematic perspectives.
 Aside from the clunky manipulation of lighting in one key scene, the film’s technical merits are near flawless, while its sociopolitical implications apply to 2010s America as much as 1970s America.
-My best advice with regards to first-time viewers would be to ignore the cliched jokes and “squeal like a piggy“- references and watch this with as fresh a mind as possible, while still taking into consideration modern rural vs. urban culture clashes; decide whether the brutal imagery does justice to this social dynamic for yourself.
+My best advice with regards to first-time viewers would be to ignore the cliched jokes and “squeal like a piggy“- references and watch this with as fresh a mind as possible, while still taking into consideration rural vs. urban cultural dynamics.
 Either way, it’s a film not worth passing.

 SUMMARY & RECOMMENDATION: Deliverance is considered one of the finest American films of the 1970s for good reason; its cast feel genuine and have fine chemistry, its use of environmental cinematography and minimal soundtrack emphasize its themes of foreboding and the unknown, and its diegetic musical elements characterize its unique aesthetics and narrative personality.
 All negative stereotyping aside, Deliverance is one of the best films about rural America and American culture clash ever made.

-— However… Boorman’s manipulations of lighting during a would-be nocturnal scene are unconvincing and look dated.
-Why couldn’t they have shot that as a daytime sequence?
+— However… Boorman’s manipulation of lighting during a would-be nocturnal scene are unconvincing and look dated.

 —> HIGHLY RECOMMENDED